 Stay humble in your tone:

-Remember that it isn’t about being right in an argument, but rather about navigating the person toward a self-realization of contradictions. -
+Remember that it isn’t about being right in an argument, but rather about navigating the person toward a self-realisation of contradictions. -

 Be mindful of the timing to conclude: